parvezislam45/Mechine-Service/README.md

 * Details About My Services
 * Details About my vision
 * Use Sign in & Log in Sytem
-* Use Forget Password Varificatin send Email
+* Use Forget Password Varification send Email
-* Ans 3 Question on Blog
+* Answer 3 Question on Blog

 # Getting Started with Create React App